 I am sorry for the loss of your grandmother and your current situation.
 If the parcel of property was not included in the original probate, it is still in your grandmother's name (or her Estate) and cannot be deeded to anyone until probate is finalized.
 If there is a Petition for Summary...Read more »

 It's a little more complicated than a "yes" or "no" answer.
 Generally, "yes" you would own something, but it could only be a partial interest.
 I would need more information to give you a good answer, such as does your husband have a Will?
-Does he have children by another marriage?
-The best bet...Read more »
+Does he have children...Read more »

 Current on all payments.
 The mortgage company will know it is a strategic default.
 I just don't want a deficiency judgement against me.
 The house is on the market right now.
 The value is slightly above the remaining mortgage.
 I'm just trying to plan ahead if it doesn't sell.
-I close on my new...
+I close...
 Read more »

 We have seen actions to collect on deficiencies following foreclosure much more frequently than what we traditionally saw at the beginning of the housing collapse.
-Hopefully you will sell before foreclosure, but if you don't and a foreclosure action is filed, I highly recommend that you engage...Read more »
+Hopefully you will sell before foreclosure, but if you don't and a foreclosure action is filed, I highly recommend that you...Read more »

 I'm sorry for your situation.
 It's possible you can re-open the family law matter and ask for the court to enter an Order transferring the property into your name.
 You will need to schedule a consultation with an attorney to determine the exact options available to you.
 Best of Luck!
 Jennifer